-In the project of market coupling, the processes and the timing were defined to give the biggest timeframe for solving the possible problem.
-These are supported by the different backup modes, which were set up to ensure the smooth operation in every level.
+In the project of market coupling, the processes and the timing were defined to give the biggest timeframe for solving possible problems.
+These are supported by the different backup modes, which were set up to ensure smooth operation at every level.

-There are two reasons of decoupling.
-One is if it is not possible, for a specific day, to allocate the available transmission capacity via the normal daily implicit allocation.
-Other one is if it is not possible, for a specific day, to fix severe problems in modified TSO Management Function system and/or ATC calculation/provision process.
+There are two reasons for decoupling.
+One, if it is impossible, for a specific day, to allocate the available transmission capacity via the normal daily implicit allocation.
+Two, if it is impossible, for a specific day, to fix severe problems in modified TSO Management Function system and/or ATC calculation/provision process.
 In this case decoupling is announced early, i.e. far before PXs order book gate closure.